Mustapha-AJEGHRIR/projet_sys_decision/README.md

 ```

 - To Use the model with a specific dataset, use the following command, and the solution will be saved to `Inv-MR-Sort/output/solution.sol` and also printed at the end of the program.

 ```bash
 python main.py -d data_path
 ```

 - To use the model with a noisy Decision Maker, use the following command to generate a noisy dataset and to test its generalization performance.
 It possible to provide the 4 arguments `-N` to specify decision error probability `-n` number of criteria, `-p` number of profiles and `-g` number of generated instances.
 The noisy mode enables light mode automatically.

 ```bash
 python main.py -N 0.05 -g 1000 -n 4 -p 2
 ```

-## Output :
+## Output

 Let's look at the performance of the Gurobi solver.
 In figures below, we show the prediction performance (accuracy, precision, recall, F1-score) of the model on the test dataset.
 And we also show the duration of Inference.

 The effect of variating `n_generated` the number of instances to be trained on is shown in the following figure.
 Performance|Duration(in s)
 :---:|:---:
 ![image](./assets/score_n_generated_effect.png) | ![imsage](./assets/duration_n_generated_effect.png)

 The effect of variating `n` the number of criteria is shown in the following figure.
 Performance|Duration(in s)
 :---:|:---:
 ![image](./assets/score_n_effect.png) | ![imsage](./assets/duration_n_effect.png)

 # Inv-NCS

 Non-compensentary sorting relies on the notions of satisfactory values of the criteria and sufficient coalitions of criteria. it combines into defining the fitness of an alternative: an alternative is deemed fit if it has satisfactory values on a sufficient coalition of criteria.

-## File structure:
+## File structure

 ```
     Inv-NCS
         │   config.py                       # input parameters to generate data